odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

         duration: ''
 weight: 205
 ---
-The Kumaon Himalayas are some of India's prettiest hills, with rhododendron and cedar forests dotted with villages smelling of woodsmoke and inhabited by some of the friendliest people in India.
+The Kumaon Himalayas are some of India&rsquo;s prettiest hills, with rhododendron and cedar forests dotted with villages smelling of woodsmoke and inhabited by some of the friendliest people in India.
 On this walking trail, you will take light hikes along green slopes, visiting villages, lakes and temples, enjoying picnics, birding and great views of the snowy Himalayan peaks.
 You will stay in converted village houses and British-era homesteads with beautiful wood panelling and cosy sitouts.
 A wonderful, leisurely way of seeing a lovely part of India.